 Lion

-Lions are known to be the most dangerous predators in the Savannah, feeding on zebras, antelopes, wildebeests and buffaloes.
+In the Savannah, lions are known to be the most dangerous predators, feeding on zebra, antelope, wildebeest and buffalo.

 Leopard

-Leopard species with black coat are known as panthers, which, contrary to popular belief, are not a different species of leopard.
+Black-coated leopard specimens are known as panthers, which, contrary to popular belief, are not a different species but the same.

 Buffalo